-Bracelet made out of Rick Springfield’s donated guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
+Bracelet made out of Rick Springfield’s used/played guitar string, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangle bracelet is made to order.
 Once your order is placed, you will receive an email for your hand and wrist measurements.
 There are turquoise chips, Swarovski crystals and other fun beads.
-This is a special order and will take approx. 3 weeks to complete.
-These are one-of-a-kind and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are handmade and may vary slightly.

 Artist Release Form:

 Rick Springfield, born Richard Lewis Springthorpe, on August 23, 1949, in Sydney, Australia.
 The son of an Australian army officer, Springfield frequently moved throughout his childhood, living in both Australia and England.
 While in high school, he developed an affinity for music, began playing the guitar, and formed a band called the Jordy Boys.
 He went on to perform with the groups Rock House and Zoot before launching a solo singing career with the 1971 Australian hit “Speak to the Sky.”After an auspicious solo debut in Australia, Springfield was signed by the American-based label Capitol Records.
 In 1972, he moved to Los Angeles and released the album Beginnings.
 Featuring many of his previous Australian hits, including a new version of “Speak to the Sky,” the album fared well on the charts.
 To Springfield’s dismay, critics immediately labeled him the next teen pop idol.
 In 1973, in an attempt to shed his bubble gum image, Springfield moved to Columbia Records, where he recorded the disappointing LP Comic Book Heroes.